Massage Therapy Certificate

 - Possess and maintain personal health insurance for hands-on classes, and internship.
-Provide proof of health insurance (available to matriculated students through the college) or acceptance into a sliding scale fee for a primary care provider and hospital coverage.
+Provide proof of health insurance or acceptance into a sliding scale fee for a primary care provider and hospital coverage.
 A general health statement from personal providers indicating the student is able to participate in all program requirements.

 - Students must obtain and maintain Adult CPR and First Aid certifications prior to their massage internship.

 - Have professional liability insurance for hands-on classes and internship.
 (Available through the college).